Emissions trading: China

 In 2014, when the Chinese government started considering a national level pollution permit trading system again, there were more than 20 local pollution permit trading platforms.
 The Yangtze River Delta region as a whole has also run test trading, but the scale was limited.
 In the same year, the Chinese government proposed establishing a carbon market, focused on CO2 reduction later in the decade, and it is a separate system from the pollution permit trading.

+Following these regional efforts, China established its national Emissions Trading System in 2017.

 A 2021 study in PNAS found that China's emissions trading system effectively reduced firm emissions despite low carbon prices and infrequent trading.
 The system reduced total emissions by 16.7% and emission intensity by 9.7%.